frankiie12a9/frankiie12a9.github.io/all_collections/_posts/2023-02-26-setup-local-postgresql-docker-container.md

 $ docker network inspect <network_name>
 ```

-You should see there is a `Containers` property with two container values, one is the Postgres and the other one is the PGAdmin container inside it like following.
+You should see there is a `Containers` property with two container values, one is the Postgres and the other one is the pgAdmin container inside it like following.

 ```
 {